 - Good News Clinic – As a supplement to Good News at Noon offering, a separate financial offering is made to the Good News Clinic which has recently moved into an expanded facility.

-- Food Pantry – St. Paul and several sister congregations attempt to meet the urgent need for food to those in desperate situations.
+- Community Food Pantry – St. Paul and several sister congregations attempt to meet the urgent need for food to those in desperate situations.
 Our financial commitment and , personal involvement of church members contributes to real help.

 - Gainesville Action Ministries – The GAM organization works to provide counseling, financial aid and transitional housing to people in need within Gainesville.
 This includes a wide range of support from a professional staff, supported by area churches and others.